Jayich-Lab/tray-launcher/README.md

 ## Usage

 To start the tray launcher, first make sure you are in `code3` or `artiq`.
-Then, running `tray-launcher` will start the program and a small icon should show up in the taskbar.
+Then, running `tray-launcher` will show a small icon in the taskbar.

+Before you run any scripts from the tray launcher, you need to load them.
+This can be done simply by the option "Load New Script(s)" in the contextmenu.
+Only .bat files are accepted.

+To run a script, select it in the "Start a Script" submenu in the contextmenu or click "View All" to see loaded scripts in a file dialogue.